Ezebillion/sorting_algorithms/README.md

-## This project is Sorting Algorithms  as student of ALX SE Programming.
+## This project is Sorting Algorithms  as student of ALX SE Programming School.

 #Authors
 <ul>